nedap/utils.spec/README.md

 ## Installation

-Make sure `[spec-coerce "1.0.0-alpha9"]` (or similar) is present on the classpath if you want to use `nedap.util.spec.api/coerce-map-indicating-invalidity`.
+Make sure `[spec-coerce "1.0.0-alpha9"]` (or similar) is present on the classpath and loaded if you want to use `nedap.util.spec.api/coerce-map-indicating-invalidity`.

 #### Coordinates